 In both locations, curtains are an acceptable decorative element.

 3. Replace metal blinds with fabric blinds

 When discussing the subject of hard surfaces, it is essential to share that metal blinds can also amplify echoes in a room.
 They provide hard surfaces from which the sound keeps bouncing off.

-Replacing them with fabric is a viable option as it will absorb and soften the sounds.
+Replacing them with sound-reducing fabric blinds is a viable option as it will absorb and soften the sounds.